cinecert/mxf-digest/readme.md

 ## Equivalence

 While the normative algorithm processes the KLV packets in order, it should be noted that the packet digest values may be calculated in any order, at any time, so long as they are contributed to the sequence digest completely and in the same order in which the respective KLV packets appear in the MXF file.
-For a given list of KLV packets, any out-of-order calculation of MXF Digest that produces a value equal to the normative algorithm presented in [MXF-DIGEST calculation] is in compliance with this standard.
+For a given list of KLV packets, any out-of-order calculation of MXF Digest that produces a value equal to the normative algorithm presented above in [MXF-DIGEST calculation](#mxf-digest-calculation) is in compliance with this standard.

 ## MXF-DIGEST URN NSS